February 16, 2024

 • Make coffee and deliver it to your staff – Get to know your employees’ coffee preferences and go the extra mile to make a pot of coffee and provide a cup to them.
 It’s a small gesture that goes a long way.

 • Leave a note – Leave a note on the company whiteboard, corkboard, or any employee area.
 Write something inspirational, fun, or funny.
-Make sure not all of the notes you leave are about work details.
+Ensure that not all the notes you leave are about work details.
 Sometimes, you must show your fun side and encourage your team to do the same.

-Choose candidates that best fit your business culture and values to recruit and retain the best talent.
-Understand what is important to employees to keep them.
+Select candidates who best align with your business culture and values to recruit and retain top talent.
+Understand what is important to employees to keep them engaged and motivated.
 Create a development and coaching culture.
 Foster an environment of open and honest communication.
 Long gone are the days of annual employee evaluations.
 Millennials and Gen Z require shorter-term goals with checkpoints and more communication throughout the year.
 Above all, many are driven by how things “feel.”
 They need to feel that their job serves a purpose that is more than increasing the bottom line.

 They need to know “why” they are doing what they are doing, and the reasons must be compelling.
 Monetary gain is not a sufficient reason.
 Make sure that your vision and mission in your business not only spells out a deeper meaning and reason for “why” but that your company culture also reflects that reason.
-If you can provide that environment, you will attract and retain fantastic team members, who, in turn, will increase the bottom line.
+If you can provide that environment, you will attract and retain exceptional team members, who, in turn, will contribute to increasing the bottom line.

 Employee retention doesn’t have to be expensive.
-There are little things you can do to boost morale and, in turn, increase productivity that will cost you very little.
+There are a few little things you can do to boost morale and, in turn, increase productivity that will cost you very little.
 Your employees are the driving force of your business, and if they aren’t happy and aren’t enjoying their jobs, that will directly affect your customers.
-These things directly affect customer service and satisfaction, but you will save money in reduced turnover.
+These factors directly impact customer service and satisfaction, but you will also save money through reduced turnover.

 While everything listed here will impact your team, the impact will be harmful/positive or non-existent if you are sincere and genuine in your approach.
 Be a servant leader.
 Continually strive to be trustworthy, humble, caring, and empowering.
 See yourself as a listener, leader, and coach.
-These are just a few things you can do that will push your company to the next level.
+These are just a few ways you can take your company to the next level.

-Inspire and lead your team; give them the tools, and they will do the heavy lifting for you and drive sales.
+Inspire and lead your team; give them the tools, and they will do the heavy lifting for you, driving sales.
 Steve Jobs once said, “It doesn’t make sense to hire smart people and then tell them what to do; we hire smart people so they can tell us what to do.”
 Hire right, build a fantastic foundation, coach and encourage, and let your employees take you and your business to the next level.

 Sign up for our newsletter to be the first to hear about new releases, product promotions, updates, and more!